ur4me/Titanic/README.md

 ## Introduction

 This is my first project that is uploaded on github so there should be much better way to predict the survivors.
-As for this time, I will use tree function to make Machine Learning model.
-In order to use tree function, it is really important to know the types of variables so that I can change the types to appropriate ones.
+As for this time, I will use decision tree to make Machine Learning model.
+In order to use decision tree model, it is really important to know the types of variables so that I can change the types to appropriate ones.

 ## Preparation